-"165....The percentage of other of population who classes have not disclosed their caste have been shown to Commission 15.7%.
-The therefore be concludes that though the survey report relates to rural area, the total percentage of existing backward classes, and Maratha kunbi, who claim to be backward comes to 48.6% + 35.7%, 84.3% of equivalent to the total population.
-The Commission has also made a reference to the census of the vear 1872 which calculates the population of and the census report of Shudras 1872 from which the position emerge that more than 80% population was found backward in of 1872.
-The the census commission this categorizes extra-ordinary as an situation since the majority of the unequals are living with the minority of figures equals.
-The available the on on the basis of 2011 record census disclose that State population the is 11.24 crores out of which about 3,68,83,000 is the population of OBC SBC) The (VJNT, OBC statistics of of Ministry Social Justice and Empowerment, Government of India has given the State wise percentage of OBCs in India and for Maharashtra it is 33.8% SC-ST 22%.
-The is Gaikwad whereas commission has patil-sachin. ::: Uploaded 27/06/2019 ::: Downloaded on on -05/04/2021 16:43:36 ::: 433 Marata(J) final.doc therefore deduced that the population of Marathas is 30%.
-Therefore, in terms of the population, if we look at figures then the situation which the is almost emerges that 85% of the population is of the backward classes and suggest that if 85% of people to are backward and they get only a reservation it would be traversity of 50%, of speak of justice.
-When we equality equality of status and opportunity, then whether this disparity would be referred achieving equality is the moot to as question.
-The situation of extra-ordinary circumstances as set out though by way of illustration in Indra Sawhney would thus get attracted and the theme of the Indian Constitution to achieve equality can be attained.
-Once we have accepted that the Maratha community is a backward class, then it is imperative on the part of the State to uplift the said community and if the State does so, and in extra ordinary circumstances, exceed the limit of 50%, feel that this is an extra ordinary we situation to cross the limit of 50%."
+"165....The percentage of other of population who classes have disclosed their caste have been shown to Commission 15.7%.
+The therefore concludes that though the survey report relates to rural area, the total percentage of existing backward classes, and kunbi, who claim backward comes to 48.6% 35.7%, 84.3% of equivalent to the total population.
+The Commission has also made a reference to the census of the vear 1872 which calculates the population of and the census report of Shudras from which the position emerge that more than 80% population was found backward in of 1872.
+The the census commission this categorizes extra-ordinary as an situation since the majority unequals are living with the minority of figures equals.
+The available the on the basis of 2011 disclose that State population the 11.24 crores out of which about 3,68,83,000 is the population SBC) The (VJNT, OBC statistics of of Ministry Social Justice and Empowerment, Government of India has given the State wise percentage of OBCs in India and for Maharashtra it is 33.8% SC-ST 22%.
+The is Gaikwad whereas commission has patil-sachin. ::: Uploaded 27/06/2019 ::: Downloaded 05/04/2021 16:43:36 ::: 433 Marata(J) final.doc therefore deduced that population of Marathas is 30%.
+Therefore, in terms of the population, if we look at figures then the situation which the is almost emerges that 85% of population is of the backward classes and suggest that if 85% of people are backward and they get only a reservation it would be traversity of 50%, speak of justice.
+When we equality equality of status and opportunity, then whether this disparity would be referred achieving equality is the question.
+The situation of extra-ordinary circumstances as set out though by way of illustration in Indra Sawhney would thus get attracted and the theme of the Indian Constitution to achieve equality can attained.
+Once we have accepted that the Maratha community is a backward class, then it is imperative on the part of the State to uplift the said community and if the State does so, and in extra ordinary circumstances, exceed the limit of 50%, feel that this is an extra ordinary situation to cross the limit of 50%."

-242. Again at page 453 of the judgment, the High Court reiterated that extra-ordinary situations have been culled out by the report since backward class is 85%, Maratha being 30%.
-Treating above to be extra-ordinary situation following observations have been made in paragraph 170:
+- Again at page 453 of the judgment, the High Court reiterated that extra-ordinary situations have been culled out by the report since backward class is 85%, Maratha being 30%.
+Treating above to be extra-ordinary situation following observations have been made in paragraph 170: - "170...The extra-ordinary situations have been culled out as the report has declared that Maratha community comprise 30% of the population of the State and this figure is derived on the basis of quantifiable data.
+The extra-ordinary situation is therefore carved out for awarding an adequate representation to the

-"170...The extra-ordinary situations have been culled out as the report has declared that Maratha community comprise 30% of the population of the State and this figure is derived on the basis of quantifiable data.
-The extra-ordinarv situation is therefore carved out for awarding an adequate representation to the Maratha community who is now declared socially, educationally and economically backward.
-Based on the population of 30%, arrived at a Commission has conclusion total percentage of that the State population which entitled for is the constitutional benefits and advantages as listed under Article 15(4) and Article 16(4) would be around 85% and this is a compelling extra-ordinary situation demanding extra-ordinary solution within the constitutional framework. ..."
+Maratha community who is now declared socially, educationally and economically backward.
+Based on the population of 30%, arrived at a Commission has conclusion total percentage of that the State population which entitled for İS constitutional benefits and advantages as listed under Article 15(4) and Article 16(4) would be around 85% and this is a compelling extra-ordinary situation demanding extra-ordinary solution within the constitutional framework. ..."